Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 GPX routes are cumbersome to load manually and require too many steps.

-I would expect Coros to have the concept of a default routing device and a GPX file shared with the iOS Coros app to appear on Dura within seconds automatically.
+I would expect Coros to have the concept of a default routing device and a GPX file manually shared with the iOS Coros app to automatically appear on Dura within seconds.

 Whilst the process of ‘automatically’ syncing a favourited route from Strava to Dura is bearable, Dura sometimes gets the route type wrong from Strava, and when it thinks it’s not a ride, the climb features don’t work.